jcapels/ec_numbers_prediction/README.md

 ### Predict with an ensemble of BLAST and DL models

-Here you can see how to predict EC numbers with an ensemble between BLAST and models.
+Here you can see how to predict EC numbers with an ensemble between BLAST and models. **The ensemble requires over 25 GB of RAM.**

 The parameters of the function are the following: